-functional form.
-This may in part be explained by the general finding that the emission-line responsivity is larger in low continuum states than in high continuum states (e.g. Korista & Goad 2004) and which introduces asymmetry into the line EW variations with continuum level.
-The apparent bounded behaviour of broad H $\beta$ line EW in high continuum states (and the possibility of a similar bounded behaviour in low continuum states) will be explored further Goad & Korista, Paper II, in preparation.
+Finally, it is interesting to note that there is an apparent lower limit to the measured time-variable EW for broad $H\beta$ of $\approx 80\text{--}100$ Å (lower panel of Figure 1).
+Additionally, the time-variable line EW for broad $H\beta$ does not appear invariant to rotation through 180 degrees That is, if we invert the $H\beta$ EW light-curve it does not have the same functional form.
+This may in part be explained by the general finding that the emission-line responsivity is larger in low continuum states than in high continuum states (e.g. Korista and Goad 2004) and which introduces asymmetry into the line EW variations with continuum level.
+The apparent bounded behaviour of broad $H\beta$ line EW in high continuum states (and the possibility of a similar bounded behaviour in low continuum states) will be explored further in paper II.

-1.2 The power of photoionization modelling
+1.2 The power of photoionisation modelling

-Though RM campaigns have been hugely successful, an unambiguous interpretation of the recovered response function remains difficult, because in general, there is no simple one-one relationship between BLR size R and the measured time delay $\tau$ and because the importance of the local gas physics in determining the amplitude of the emission-line response to continuum variations (the line responsivity) has with a few exceptions been largely overlooked. $\Psi(\tau)$ far from being a simple entity, is determined among other things by the BLR geometry (e.g. sphere, disc, bowl, etc.), the amplitude and characteristic time-scale of the driving continuum light curve, and by properties of the local gas physics, many of which may themselves vary in a time-dependent manner (for example, as a function of incident continuum flux), all of which are then moderated by our ability to sample the continuum light curves with sufficient frequency and over long enough duration to mitigate against windowing and sampling effects.4
+Though RM campaigns have been hugely successful, an unambiguous interpretation of the recovered response function remains difficult, because in general, there is no simple oneone relationship between BLR size R and the measured timedelay $\tau$ and because the importance of the local gas physics in determining the amplitude of the emission-line response to continuum variations (the line responsivity) has with a few exceptions been largely overlooked. $\Psi(\tau)$ far from being a simple entity, is determined among other things by the BLR geometry (e.g. sphere, disc, bowl etc), the amplitude and characteristic timescale of the driving continuum light-curve, and by properties of the local gas physics, many of which may themselves vary in a time-dependent manner (for example, as a function of incident continuum flux), all of which are then moderated by our ability to sample the continuum light-curves with sufficient frequency and over long enough duration to mitigate against windowing and sampling $effects^4$ .

-As an exemplar, when taken at face value the short response timescales found for the HILs in NGC 5548 suggests that these lines either form at small BLR radii, and/or originate close to the line of sight to the observer.
-However, as their name implies, the HILs require a more intense radiation field for a given gas hydrogen density than the LILs, and therefore the most plausible explanation is that these lines form at small BLR radii, where the radiation field is more intense.5 Thus an understanding of the photoionization physics of the gas allows us to distinguish these two scenarios.
-In a similar fashion, the absence of response in the optical recombination on short time-scales, when interpreted geometrically, suggests an absence of gas along the observers line of sight, and by implication a departure from spherical symmetry.
-However, photoionization models indicate that the gas emitting the optical hydrogen recombination lines may be optically thick in the line (Ferland et al. 1992; Korista & Goad 2004; O'Brien, Goad & Gondhalekar 1994).
-If so, the absence of response on short time-scales, far from indicating an absence of gas, rather suggests that these lines preferentially emerge in the direction of the illuminating source, and therefore the gas remains unseen (for these lines).
+As an exemplar, when taken at face-value the short response timescales found for the HILs in NGC 5548 suggests that these lines either form at small BLR radii, and/or originate close to the line of sight to the observer.
+However, as their name implies, the HILs require a more intense radiation field for a given gas hydrogen density than the LILs, and therefore the most plausible explanation is that these lines form at small BLR radii, where the radiation field is more intense.
+Thus an understanding of the photoionisation physics of the gas allows us to distinguish these two scenarios.
+In a similar fashion, the absence of response in the optical recombination on short timescales, when interpreted geometrically, suggests an absence of gas along the observers line of sight, and by implication a departure from spherical symmetry.
+However, photoionisation models indicate that the gas emitting the optical hydrogen recombination lines may be optically thick in the line (Ferland et al 1992; O'Brien, Goad and Gondhalekar 1994; Korista and Goad 2004).
+If so, the absence of response on short timescales, far from indicating an absence of gas, rather suggests that these lines preferentially emerge in the direction of the illuminating source, and therefore the gas remains unseen (for these lines).